Establishing a Safe Learning Space

 There are many ways to engage in this journey towards the creation of a safe space.
 This article’s focus is on establishing ‘a contract’ in a class/team/group.
 An important part of this is to explore and identify common rules of living and learning together.
 We suggest activities that might help you reach these goals.

-Maintaining a Safe Space
+Creating a Safe Learning Space with Learners

 You might wish to go over the contract/rules more than once, for example after a long break, and when a new member joins the class/group.
 At any time, items of the list can be modified, removed or added as long as the group consents to it.